flame-engine/flame/doc/flame/rendering/layers.md

 contain what you expect it to.

 However, this is not always possible.
-To move (or rotate, or scale etc) the snapshot before converting it to an image, pass a transformation matrix to `takeSnapshot`.
+To move (or rotate, or scale etc) the snapshot before converting it to an image, pass a transformation matrix to `snapshotToImage`.

 ```dart
 // Call something like this to take an image snapshot at any time